 While there are many strong reasons to use Excel in-built functions, in a few cases, you’re better off using a user-defined function.

-- It's better to use a user-defined function if your inbuilt formula is huge and complicated.
+- It’s better to use a user-defined function if your inbuilt formula is huge and complicated.
 This becomes even more relevant when you need someone else to update the formulas.
 For example, if you have a huge formula made up of many different functions, even changing a reference to a cell can be tedious and error-prone.
-Instead, you can create a custom function which only takes one or two arguments and does all the heavy lifting the backend.
+Instead, you can create a custom function that only takes one or two arguments and does all the heavy lifting the backend.

 - When you have to get something done that can not be done by Excel inbuilt functions.
 An example of this can be when you want to extract all the numeric characters from a string.
 In such cases, the benefit of using a user-defined function gar outweighs its negatives.